 A few days before Christmas 2004, my boyfriend of two years took me to a Christmas lights display.
 It’s no secret that I’m like a toddler in an empty refrigerator box when it comes to Christmas, so the venue was perfection.
 The icing on the cake was that a portion of the entrance fee went to local animal shelters.
 Since I prefer dogs to most of the people I know, it was a clutch move on my man’s part.

 After some time of walking around, gloved hand in gloved hand, gnawing on peanut butter fudge, I confided that, despite my layers of clothing, I was uncomfortably cold and recommended we head home where the beer was.
 It was then that my Mister announced he had to use the bathroom.
 Of course he did.
 When I suggested I wait in the car, he got all panicky.
 The chill was seeping into my bones, no doubt cutting off oxygen to my brain, but sure, honey, you go ahead and drop a deuce while I die a slow death à la Jack Nicholson in The Shining.
-I reluctantly agreed to hang by the fire where parents were repeatedly shrieking, “Get any closer and you’ll fall in!” to their small children.
-Oh, the romance.
-It just kept building.
+I reluctantly agreed to hang by the fire where parents were repeatedly shrieking, “Get any closer and you’ll fall in!” to their children.
+The romance just kept building.

 Where have you been?!